mirage335/AppImages/README.md

 ./anchor ./recipes/App/App.yml
 ```

+## Notable

+* Subsurface is built directly from source code, rather than relying on upstream binary packages provided by a distribution.

 ## Motivation

 Linus addresses some core issues of Linux on the desktop in his [DebConf 14_ QA with Linus Torvalds talk](https://www.youtube.com/watch?v=5PmHRSeA2c8).
 At 05:40 Linus highlights application packaging: